markusunger/200_OK_admin/case-study.md

 Another consideration is one of aesthetics and usability.
 The strict resource model of RESTful APIs uses URL paths to represent both resources and item identifiers.
 Adding a prefixed identifier obfuscates that pattern.

 The approach chosen by _200 OK_ relies on subdomains instead.
 Each API is identified by a unique subdomain.
 The reverse proxy now only needs to check whether a request is made to a URL with a subdomain (an API request) or without one (a request to the web interface).
-The subdomain name can also easily be extracted from within Express by splitting the hostname, making API identification easy for the following business logic.

 ![illustration of reverse proxy identify different requests and proxying them to the correct application](/public/images/reverse_proxy_concept.png)